bitcraze/bitcraze-website/src/products/crazyflie-2.md

 It's not only a good flyer, the Crazyflie 2.0 is also equipped with low-latency/long-range radio as well as Bluetooth LE.
-This gives you the versatility of using your computer to display data and being able to fly it with a game pad, or download our app and use your smart phone as a controller.
+This gives you the versatility of using your computer to display data and being able to fly it with a game pad, or download our app and use your mobile device as a controller.

 The Crazyflie 2.0 is charged via uUSB so you don't need a additional charger for your Crazyflie 2.0 just connect it to your computer.